BEHIND THE SHOT

 The silence is interrupted when I blind from a side entrance torn, because of the usual pigeons that flutter chaotically towards an escape.

-The structure is into the category “skeletons”, inside there is no presence of old furniture abandoned, everything has been carefully stolen.
-But the beauty of this place is what you can’t steal.
 Already from the first rooms on the ground floor I find rooms with decorations on the walls.
 The past opulence is easily understood by observing everything around.

 A private chapel lives in the center of the building in a small room mistreated by some vandal writings.